-See "Setting up detail monitoring for VCS agents for Oracle" on page 88.
+See "Setting up detail monitoring for VCS agents for Oracle" on page 86.

-Storage devices for Oracle You can cho ASM configurations in VCS
+Storage devices for Oracle Yo ASM configurations in VCS

-- You can choose one of the following storage devices for Oracle ASM: - ASM disks as raw disks
+You can choose one of the following storage devices for Oracle ASM:

+ASM disks as raw disks

 If you use raw disks, then make sure that the disks have the persistent permissions that are specified for ASM \$ORACLE_HOME.